mirisuzanne/mia/content/theater/timeofwar/index.md

   alt: |
     a woman with bandage over her eyes, and another hugging her from behind
-  caption: Lindsay Nance & Mallory Parsons as Aube, 2005
+  caption: Lindsay Nance & Mallory Parsons as Annie, 2005
 calendar: self
 tags:
   - theater